Runder-sun/Runder-sun.github.io/content/_index.md

       username: admin
       text: ""
       # Show a call-to-action button under your biography? (optional)
-  - block: markdown
-    content:
-      title: '📚 My Research'
-      subtitle: ''
-      text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
-    design:
-      columns: '1'
-  - block: collection
-    id: papers
-    content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publication
-        featured_only: true
-    design:
-      view: article-grid
-      columns: 2
   - block: collection
     content:
       title: Recent Publications